 Update: It has been 13 months post chemo.
 I am doing well – just had another 3 month checkup yesterday.
 I just opened an online store “Hello Courage” for breast cancer patients at www.hellocourage.com to help pay my medical expenses and help others.
-Please click on this link and check it out.
+Please click on my cute chemo caps and check it out.
 Thank you, Denise

 Very few people have asked me what the process of Chemotherapy is like.
 I found this surprising as I thought a few people might be curious.
 But in retrospect, I never asked that question to any cancer patient previously.
 When I went for my first Chemo treatment, which was the most frightening day of my life, I had absolutely no idea what to expect because I had never asked the question.

 Recently, my Chemo Nurse explained that she has been an Oncology Nurse for 35 years!
 She has seen many changes in that time period.
 Nurse Deb was telling me how Chemotherapy used to require a 3 day hospital stay.
 Admission the day before, Chemotherapy on Day 2, and rest and releasing on Day 3.
 She felt that when Outpatient Chemotherapy Centers were established it was a very positive change because patients do better at home and away from hospital germs.

 On my first day of Chemo, I was under the wrong impression that they would hook me up to an IV of one sack of drugs and sit me out in a hallway and in about an hour I would be done.
 Truly I was amazed when I discovered that the University of Michigan had at least 6 infusion areas just for adults, all staffed with Nurses and Aides and the ability to handle over 60 people at any given time.